Claudio-AhumadaL/Science-and-Technology-in-Chile--State-funding-between-1982-and-2022/README.md

 @Claudio-AhumadaL, 2023

 ## General Information

 The aim of this project is to run an analysis over the Science and Technology funding awarded by the Chilean State between the years 1982 to 2022.
-I expect to run descriptive and exploratory analysis over the data, which was collected from the [OBSERVA](observa.minciencia.gob.cl) platform of the chilean Ministry of Science.
+I expect to run descriptive and exploratory analysis over the data, which was collected from the [OBSERVA](observa.minciencia.gob.cl) platform of the Chilean Ministry of Science.
 I expect to condense my findings in a dashboard made using Tableau for proper visualization.

- ## Scope
+### Scope

- This project is an exploratory endeavor with the global objective of understanding the route that has been taken by the chilean Ministry of Science to award funding to projects over the last 40 years.
-This analysis will serve to showcase the importance given by this State to different techonological and scientific areas, considering that this funding is one of the main sources of economic intake for science and techonology in this country.
+ This project is an exploratory endeavor with the global objective of understanding the route that has been taken by the Chilean Ministry of Science to award funding to projects over the last 40 years.
+This analysis will serve to showcase the importance given by this State to different technological and scientific areas, considering that this funding is one of the main sources of economic intake for science and techonology in this country.

 ### Goals

 The main goal of this project is to get a clear overview of the direction that the chilean State's Ministry of Science has taken during the 40 year period available in the data (1982 to 2022).
 I expect to analyze categories such as Area of Knowledge, Type of Funding, Amounts and Region of Execution of the projects, as well as the relationship between these categories.
-This project will be considered succesful after performing descriptive and exploratory analysis over the data and then producing an interactive and informative dashboard to showcase the findings.
+This project will be considered successful after performing descriptive and exploratory analysis over the data and then producing an interactive and informative dashboard to showcase the findings.

 Some questions I want to answer with this report are: